- This story is regularly updated for relevance. Last updated: Aug. 2, 2021

 In most states, people are allowed to attend weddings as long as the guest list isn’t too long.

 New York Gov. Andrew Cuomo announced in May that weddings could resume in that state with a maximum capacity of 250 people inside or 500 outdoors.
 A number of other states have followed suit, with New Jersey allowing weddings and some other events to be capped at 250.

 The vaccines currently in distribution in the U.S. all protect against severe illness or death due to COVID-19.
 After getting a vaccine, it is far safer to participate in any social activities, but the vaccines don’t offer complete protection.
 The fact that children aged 12-15 can now get the Pfizer vaccine is also a positive development.

-There is a small window of possibility that infection can still occur, a danger that is elevated by the existence of several variants, though early indications show that Modern and Pfizer have done well against those mutations.
+There is a small window of possibility that infection can still occur, a danger that is elevated by the existence of several variants, though early indications show that Moderna and Pfizer have done well against those mutations.
 Breakthrough infections, though, are possible in vaccinated people, but the risk of hospitalization or death is tiny.

 Traveling to and from weddings is another risk factor.
 While this risk can be combatted through mask-wearing, physical distancing, and careful handwashing, any long-distance travel will heighten the risk of spreading COVID-19 at a large event.

 There are ways to reduce risk when it comes to attending a wedding during the pandemic.
 Weddings that were postponed over the last year can go as planned, so long as the people planning, as well as the people attending, remain vigilant.
 Several recommendations have been suggested by experts to reduce risk of transmission among guests.